Vetal26/block_3_todo_firebase/README.md

 ## To run the application

-To start a project, you need to be in the catalog, which contains package.json and run the commands in the following order
+To start a project, you need to be in the catalog and run the commands in the following order

 ```sh
 npm i